• Skip to primary navigation

 These Apple Pie Steel Cut Oats are perfect for fall mornings.
 It's especially easy to make ahead of time and keep in the fridge for quick morning meals.

-These Apple Pie Steel Cut Oats starts with cooked oats.
+These Apple Pie Steel Cut Oats start with cooked oats.
 I usually use steel cut, but you can use whatever you have on hand or prefer.
 Just adjust cooking time accordingly.

 While the oats are cooking, you cook up the apple mixture, which is just apples (this is a good place to use up the ones that don't make the lunchbox cut - maybe slightly wrinkled and/or bruised.
 You'll never know.), brown sugar and cinnamon.
 This gets cooked until the apples are nice and soft and the liquid becomes thick and syrupy.